iterative/dvc.org/content/docs/command-reference/run.md

 Relevant notes:

-- Any scripts being run, are included among the specified `-d` dependencies.
+- Typically, scripts being run (or a directory containing the source code) are included among the specified `-d` dependencies.
 This ensures that when the source code changes, DVC knows that the stage needs to be reproduced.
+(You can chose whether to do this.)

 - `dvc run` checks the dependency graph integrity before creating a new stage.
   For example: two stage cannot explicitly specify the same output, there should